What is San Pedro/ Huachuma?

-Toxicity to mescaline has not been studied enough to determine the exact LD-50.
+Toxicity to mescaline has not been studied enough to determine what quantities could be dangerous to eat.
 However, Thousands of years of shamanic use and no reported deaths linked to San Pedro speaks volumes.

 “Considering the human dose of mescaline is around 200-500mg orally, this means you would have to try very hard to take a fatal dose.
 It would be extremely unlikely to happen accidentally.”
 Ross Heaven